bootlin/training-materials/slides/realtime-linux-benchmarking/realtime-linux-benchmarking.typ

 *\R*\eal*\T*\ime *\L*\inux *\A*\nalysis tool

-- Developped by Daniel Bristot de Oliveira
+- Developed by Daniel Bristot de Oliveira

 - High-level interface to the `timerlat` and `osnoise` tracers